drspliff17/obang/README.md

 - `browse_category_runner_cmd` — category selection
 - `browse_subcategory_runner_cmd` — subcategory selection

-This allows each Wofi, Rofi, dmenu, or compatible view to use its own dimensions, prompt, styling, and other arguments
+This allows each Wofi, Rofi, dmenu, or any other compatible program to use its own dimensions, prompt, styling, and so on.

 ## Shell completions